 A small number of configuration choices decide whether your Odoo Inventory data flows correctly into accounting and manufacturing.
 Each choice below should be reviewed before any live transaction is posted.

 - No valuation account on a product category.
 Automated entries cannot post.
 The receipt validates but no accounting entry is created.
-The issue often goes undetected until month end.
+Often undetected until month end.

 - No Stock Variation account in periodic mode.
 Uninvoiced changes have nowhere to accumulate.
 Closing entry generation fails.